changreytang/easyPark/README.md

 ## How to Run?

-Download and install Ruby (and Rails) using the following link: http://installrails.com/ Git clone this repository and be sure to run bundle update/install and rake:db migrate before running it on the local server.
+Download and install Ruby (and Rails) using the following link: http://installrails.com/ Git clone this repository and be sure to run: "bundle update/install" and "rake:db migrate" before running it on the local server.